KorAP/Krill/misc/payloads.md

 to match a relation span with a specific attribute.

-If at least one TUI is set (either the left-part TUI reference, he right-part TUI reference, or the relation TUI), all TUIs have to be set.
+If at least one TUI is set (either the left-part TUI reference, the right-part TUI reference, or the relation TUI), all TUIs have to be set.
 If the TUIs do not refer to anything, they have to be set to ```0```.

 1) Term to term relation has

-* 1 byte for PTI,
+* 1 byte for PTI (32),
 * 1 integer for the right part token position,
 * 1 short for the left-part TUI,
 * 1 short for right-part TUI and